Version No 032014.4

 To assist us help you, we ask you to follow the following three step process:

 If, after having raised the issue with us you are still dissatisfied with the outcome, you are able to escalate the complaint to an external dispute resolution scheme.
-The Advice Exchange is a member of the Financial Ombudsman Service who can be contacted by calling 1300 780 808 or by writing to GPO Box 3, Melbourne Vic 3001.
+The Advice Exchange is a member of the Australian Financial Complaints Authority (AFCA) who can be contacted by calling 1800 931 678 or by writing to Australian Financial Complaints Authority GPO Box 3, Melbourne Vic 3001.